 🎬 To get an overall idea of where to stay in Milos, check out this short video:

-10 Best Areas to Stay in Milos for tourist
+The Best areas to stay in Milos for tourists are:

-1. Adamas, where to stay in Milos for first-timers
+1. Adamas, best overall area to stay in Milos for first-timers

 As the docking point for the Milos ferry, it makes also a great place to stay in Milos for anyone hoping to take a cruise around the archipelago.
 It’s a very convenient location with easy access to Mykonos, Santorini, and take a boat trip to Kleftiko Milos, a famous cove with a magnificent spot of rock formations.